vespa-engine/blog/_posts/2024-02-13-when-you-are-using-vectors-you-are-doing-search.md

 <br/><br/>Make sure to not take the lexical search too lightly - you need an engine that incorporates linguistic processing
 for the languages you are dealing with to do this well.

-- **Structured data**: In any real application you won't just have vectors, but also structured data going along with it.
-This can be everything from simple numbers or strings to complex collections and structs.
-You need to be able to use this data flexibly and [efficiently](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/) in queries, and to determine the relevance of the documents to return.

 - **Multiple vectors, collections of vectors**: So, you have a vector, some structured data, and maybe some text - together a [document](https://docs.vespa.ai/en/reference/schema-reference.html#document) in search engine speak.
 Is that enough?